-Allows client to authenticate using user’s username and password together with a protected secret.
+Allows the client to authenticate using the user’s username and password and a protected secret.
 Use the username-password authentication flow to authenticate when the consumer already has the user’s credentials.
-Avoid using this flow because you have to send username and password un-encrypted to Salesforce.
+Avoid using this flow because you have to send a username and password unencrypted to Salesforce.

 Additional requirements

-- Client must securely manage client secret AND plain text passwords
+- The client must securely manage client secret AND plain text passwords

-- Transmission channel and auth. server request handling must not expose password
+- Transmission channel and auth. server request handling must not expose the password.

 What else to know

-- Plain text passwords exposed to multiple systems & channels
+- Simple text passwords exposed to multiple systems & channels

 - No opportunity for multi-factor authentication